 High school students should focus on strengthening their skills on the world language of their choice and work towards enrollment in an AP or IB program.
 They should also focus on college prep coursework in preparation for the SAT.

 Have more questions?

-For more information, please contact Luis Narváez, Strategic Project Director for the Office of Language and Cultural Education at LNarvaez2@cps.edu or by phone at (773) 553-2077.
+To learn more about this year's project, please watch the webinar that was recorded on February 24, 2017.
+For more information, please contact Luis Narváez, Strategic Project Director for the Office of Language and Cultural Education, at LNarvaez2@cps.edu or by phone at (773) 553-2077.